Rembrandt van Rijn (1606-1669)

 Early 20th-Century art experts assessed Rembrandt's output at over 600 paintings, nearly 400 etchings and 2,000 drawings.
 However, recent research conducted by the Rembrandt Research Project has reduced this to nearer 300 paintings, 300 prints (etchings) and somewhat less than 2,000 drawings.
 It includes landscape painting and biblical Christian art, plus a few examples of landscape painting, as well as his more famous portrait art.

-Here is a short selection of his most important works.
+Here is a short selection of his greatest paintings, most important works.

 - An Artist in His Studio (c.1629)

 Considered from the point of view of technique,

 Rembrandt is merely the adapter and perfecter of that so-called "dark

 manner" of painting which Caravaggio and his disciples had

 spread widely through Western Europe.
 Considered more intimately, Rembrandt